 The real cradle of civilization is not Mesopotamia, but Jerusalem, where God started His physical creation and where He will bring it to spiritual fruition.

 Following the Four Horseman of the Apocalypse is the Fifth Seal, depicting souls under the altar crying out to God for vengeance.
-Richard Ritenbaugh goes into the details of this prophecy of persecution and martyrdom of the saints.
+Here is what it means.

 God's truth may bring about sadness, astonishment, anger, and bitterness to the one delivering the message.
 James and John were types of the Two Witnesses.